felixlu/awesome-stars/topics.md

 ## flutter

+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.
 - [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop, and alternative to TeamViewer.
 - [flutterchina/flutter-in-action](https://github.com/flutterchina/flutter-in-action) - 《Flutter实战》书稿。第二版书稿已上传，请移步新Repo。

 ## flutter-apps

+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.
 - [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop, and alternative to TeamViewer.

 ## font